burningwave/reflection/README.md

 [![Repository dependents](https://badgen.net/github/dependents-repo/burningwave/reflection)](https://github.com/burningwave/reflection/network/dependents)
 [![HitCount](https://www.burningwave.org/generators/generate-visited-pages-badge.php)](https://www.burningwave.org#bw-counters)

-Extracted from [**Burningwave Core 12**](https://github.com/burningwave/core/releases/tag/core-12.62.2) is an advanced, free and open source Reflection engine.
+Extracted from [**Burningwave Core**](https://burningwave.github.io/core/) is an advanced, free and open source reflection engine.

+The main difference with Burningwave Core's reflection engine is that use of the [JVM driver](https://burningwave.github.io/jvm-driver/) is optional and disabled by default.

 And now we will see:
 * [including Burningwave Reflection in your project](#Including-Burningwave-Reflection-in-your-project)